Applications and arranging matters

 - The last grade is the final grade: the result of the repeated examination will be registered in the administration.

 - For block 1, 2, and 3 courses, you need to register yourself for the resit of the course in week 5 of the adjacent block.

-- In block 4 you will receive permission to participate in the resit without registration.
+- In block 4 you will receive permission to participate in the resit without enrolment.
 However, please be aware: the Faculty cannot guarantee that the room will have sufficient capacity to include you.
 This risk is all yours.

 What are the options if the original grade is raised during the post mortem?